baptiste-dauphin/documentation/human/unix_cmd.md

 #### 2) setup.py content (in the dir)
 Utility function to read the README file.
 Used for the long_description.
-It's nice, because now 1) we have a top level
+It's nice, because now
+- we have a top level README file
-README file and 2) it's easier to type in the README file than to put a raw
-string in below ...
+- it's easier to type in the README file than to put a raw string in below ...

 ```python
 import os